EleanorSC/Epigenomics-of-brain-ageing-tissue-concordance/Database/README.md

 Development of this prototype precedes the initiation of the systematic formal extraction and is being used to inform the screening criteria, data-extraction and harmonisation steps of the project.

+## Scientific rationale for TRACE-CpG database

+DNA methylation is strongly tissue- and cell-type-dependent, yet peripheral tissues such as blood, saliva and buccal samples are frequently used in human studies of brain-related phenotypes because brain tissue is generally inaccessible in living individuals.

+Several studies have therefore measured DNAm in matched brain and peripheral tissues and estimated CpG-level cross-tissue correlations.
+Existing resources differ in their sample populations, peripheral tissues, brain regions, methylation platforms, pre-processing pipelines, correlation metrics, adjustment procedures and criteria for reporting CpGs.

+TRACE-CpG aims to systematically identify these studies and harmonise their CpG-level results into a common database from which secondary analyses can be performed.
+This enables the published evidence base to be comprehensively characterised, including the extent to which apparent cross-tissue concordance is reproducible across independent datasets and tissue comparisons.

+## TRACE-CpG database scope

+Studies are considered for TRACE-CpG where they provide DNAm data from matched human brain and peripheral tissue samples and either:

+- report CpG-level cross-tissue concordance statistics; or
+- provide sufficiently complete CpG-by-sample methylation data and sample metadata for CpG-level concordance to be derived.

+Peripheral tissues may include blood, saliva, buccal tissue and other accessible non-brain tissues where eligible data are identified.
+Brain samples may include postmortem or surgically resected tissue and may represent different anatomical regions.
+Both array-based and sequencing-based methylation studies are eligible where the required CpG-level information can be obtained.

+---

 ### Database of CpG–Brain Peripheral Correlations